La Crosse School District announces plans following COVID-19 precautionary school closure mandate

-The La Crosse School District has announced its plans after the direction of Gov. Tony Evers to close K-12 schools beginning Thursday due to COVID-19.
+The La Crosse School District has announced its plans after Gov. Tony Evers directed K-12 schools to close this week due to COVID-19.

 The district’s administration and health crisis teams, which have been and will continue to meet daily, have made the following decisions: